 How can I donate to RVHFH?

-See our Donate section for all of the ways that you can donate to RVHFH and help build affordable housing
+See our Donate section for all the ways that you can donate to RVHFH and help build affordable houses.

 How are partner families selected?

 - Families in need of decent shelter apply to our affiliate to become a partner family.
-Partnering with RVHFH is not a quick fix, as it takes at least 5 – 7 months to be approved as a partner family and an additional amount of time from orientation before the home is even built.
+Partnering with RVHFH is not a quick fix, as it takes at least 5 – 7 months to be approved as a partner family and an additional amount of time for orientation before the home is even built.

 - Our Family Selection Committee chooses homeowners based on need, income, willingness to become partners in the program, and ability to repay the loan, plus other requirements.

 - RVHFH does not consider race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression when choosing the families who receive a home.

-Aside from volunteering and paying a monthly mortgage, all families must attend educational classes that cover subjects such as taxes, insurance,
+Aside from volunteering and paying a monthly mortgage, all families must attend educational classes that cover subjects such as taxes and insurance.

 What is the first step toward Habitat homeownership?